lane-neuro/research-analytics-suite/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-NeuroBehavioral Analytics Suite (NBAS) is designed to be the primary interface for neuroscientific analysis with (3) components/branches:
+NeuroBehavioral Analytics Suite (NBAS) is designed to be the primary interface for scientific data analysis with (3) primary components/branches:
 * Data Management Engine (DME) - allows for filtering and aggregation of large, complex datasets from multiple sources (i.e., pixel-tracking technology, accelerometer readings, voltage-output from analog sources, etc.)
 * Analytics - provides a suite of tools for the analysis of neurobehavioral data from the DME, including statistical analysis, machine learning, and data visualization
   * Preloaded Functions